gwcbi/ResearchAnalyticsLabs/Labs/Lab1/Lab1.md

 You can find more information on getting help with R on the [R Project website.](https://www.r-project.org/help.html)

-## Submitting your assignments with RMarkdown.

-[RMarkdown](https://rmarkdown.rstudio.com/) is a format that allows you to easily share organized, reproducible code and results with others.
-RMarkdown support is built into RStudio, so producing RMarkdown documents in RStudio is trivial once you become familiar with the formatting.
-Make a new RMarkdown file by going to `File > New File > R Markdown ...` in the menu bar of RStudio.
-Enter an informative title for your new RMarkdown document.
-You can leave the default output format option set to `HTML` for now.
-The PDF option is also very useful but may require you to install TeX if you don't have it already—this could take  several gigabytes of space so make sure you have room on your computer if you want to go this route.

-### RMarkdown syntax

-Learn more about how to utilize RMarkdown by following along on this quick [guide from RStudio.com](https://rmarkdown.rstudio.com/authoring_quick_tour.html).

 ## Reading Data into R